Tatikios: Appearance and descendants

 The Crusade chroniclers mention that Tatikios had a mutilated nose.
 Mutilation of the face was a common Byzantine punishment for traitors but this does not appear to be the case in this instance.
 According to Guibert of Nogent he had a prosthetic gold nose as a replacement.
 Contrary to the Crusaders' opinions of him, Anna describes him as "a valiant fighter, a man who kept his head under combat conditions," and "a clever orator and a powerful man of action."
-Anna also tells the story that Tatikios and Alexius were playing polo when the general was thrown from his horse and landed on the emperor.
-Alexius injured his knee in the incident and was thereafter afflicted by gout.
-Anna does not mention the date of this incident; it is an aside in her account of Alexius' campaigns against the Turks around 1110.
+Anna also tells the story that Tatikios and Alexios were playing polo when the general was thrown from his horse and landed on the emperor.
+Alexios' injured his knee in the incident and was thereafter afflicted by gout.
+Anna does not mention the date of this incident; it is an aside in her account of Alexios' campaigns against the Turks around 1110.

 There is no record of the dates of Tatikios' birth or death.
-Although the office of Grand Primicerius (megas primikerios) was usually held by a eunuch, some records suggest Tatikios had descendants who were members of a powerful noble family in the 12th century, including another general, prominent at the Battle of Sirmium, under Manuel I Comnenus.
+Although the office of Grand Primicerius (megas primikerios) was usually held by a eunuch, some records suggest Tatikios had descendants who were members of a powerful noble family in the 12th century, including another general, prominent at the Battle of Sirmium, under Manuel I Komnenos.
 A possible descendant, Constantine Tatikios, was deprived of his sight following a failed plot against Isaac Angelos.